cfunkhouser/aoc2023/README.md

   aoc2023 star [command]

 Available Commands:
-  four        Calculate the sum of the power of each minimal set. one         Calculate value from a trebuchet calibration document three       Calculate the sum of the IDs of possible games for given RGB values. two         Calculate value from a trebuchet calibration document
+  eight       Calculate the total number of scratch off cards. five        Calculate the sum of part numbers in a gondola schematic. four        Calculate the sum of the power of each minimal set. one         Calculate value from a trebuchet calibration document seven       Calculate the point value of a stack of scratch cards. six         Calculate the sum of gear ratios from a gondola schematic. three       Calculate the sum of the IDs of possible games for given RGB values. two         Calculate value from a trebuchet calibration document